RubixML/ML/docs/extractors/api.md

 ```

 ### Cursoring
+Extractors that extend the Cursor class are able to iterate over portions of the dataset without loading it all into memory.
+They have the `setOffset()` and `setLimit()` methods that allow you to control the window of data.

-Set the row offset of the cursor:
+Set the line offset of the cursor:
 ```php
 public setOffset(int $offset) : self
 ```

-Set the maximum number of rows to return:
+Set the maximum number of rows of data to return:
 ```php
 public setLimit(int $limit) : self
 ```